archagon/archagon.net/_drafts/2018-03-24-data-laced-with-history.md

 typealias StringAtom = Atom<StringValue>
 ```

 What's great about this representation is that Swift automatically compresses enums with associated values to their smallest possible byte size, i.e. the size of the largest associated value plus a byte for the case, or even less if Swift can determine that a value type has some extra bits available.
 Here, the size would be 3 bytes.
+In case you're wondering about the 16-bit "UUID" for the site, I've devised a mapping scheme from 16-bit IDs to full 128-bit UUIDs that I'll explain in a later section.

 For convenience, a CT begins with a "zero" root atom, and the ancestry of each subsequent atom can ultimately be traced back to it.
 The depth-first, in-order traversal of our operational tree is called a **weave**, equivalent to the operational array discussed earlier.
 Instead of representing the tree as an inefficient tangle of pointers, we store it in memory as this weave array.
 Additionally, since we know the creation order of each atom on every site by way of its timestamp (and since a CT, as specified, is not allowed to contain any causal gaps), we can always derive a particular site's exact sequence of operations from the beginning of time.
 This sequence of site-specific atoms in creation order is called a **yarn**.
 Yarns are more of a cache than a primary data structure in a CT, but I keep them around together with the weave to enable *O*(1) atom lookups.
 To pull up an atom based on its identifier, all you have to do is grab its site's yarn array and read out the atom at the identifier's index.